-By Daniel Rhys Coleman | Updated March 4, 2020
+By Daniel Rhys Coleman and Skye | Updated September 5, 2020

-Learning Japanese can be hard but based on our years of experience and research we have uncovered many ways which we cover in our series on how to learn Japanese for you.
+Learning Japanese for beginners can be hard but based on our years of experience and research we have uncovered many ways which we cover in our series on how to learn Japanese for you.
 This article is one sub-section of that series.

 At this very moment, you probably have a notebook and a pencil ready to start learning Japanese, but then you realize something.
 “What do I do exactly?”
 You’ve probably been looking for a study method but then thought “Which one’s the right one?”, don’t worry!
 This is normal.
 Language learning is a long rewarding journey but it wouldn’t be a surprise if you didn’t know where to start.
 After all, Japanese is a daunting language to learn and many people tend to give up easily after their first month (or even their first week).